The Real Reason Millennials are Taking Sabbaticals

 How to choose a destination for your sabbatical

-When it comes to how to choose your destination, it is important to think of what is the purpose of your sabbatical.
+When it comes to choosing your destination, it is important to think of what is the purpose of your sabbatical.

 It is important to choose your destination according to what you are really looking for.